fpga-open-speech-tools/simulink_models/models/simple_hearing_aide/readme.md

-# A Simple Hearing Aide
+# A Simple Hearing Aid
-This simple hearing aide example is a combination of the [Adaptive Wiener Filter Noise Suppression Model](../noise_suppression) and the [FFT Filter Model](../fft_filters).
+This simple hearing aid example is a combination of the [Adaptive Wiener Filter Noise Suppression Model](../noise_suppression) and the [FFT Filter Model](../fft_filters).

 ## Usage
-- `System Enable`: The first enable and disable toggle will pass the audio through the simple hearing aide or by pass it.
+- `System Enable`: The first enable and disable toggle will pass the audio through the simple hearing aid or by pass it.
 - **Noise Suppression Controls**:
     - `Noise Suppression Enable`: The second enable and disable toggle turn on or off the noise suppression component
     - `Noise Variance`: The amount of noise suppression can be varied at runtime, which ranges from 0 to 1